Sportsmanship & Conduct Guidelines

 - Loss of player or spectator control

-Incidents that represent a severe breach of conduct
+Incidents that represent a severe breach of conduct.

 - Blatant and documented line-up issues